-Due to the failure of the standard (DFT) to correctly predict the physical properties of strongly correlated materials, we have used DFT plus effective Coulomb interaction (U) and the post-DFT many-body perturbation theory techniques as implemented in the Vienna ab initio Simulation Package (VASP) [9-14] to investigate the electronic and optical properties of bulk $\alpha$ -MnO2.
-The Projector Augumented Wave method [11, 15] was used to describe the interactions between the core and the valence electrons.
-The Generalized Gradient exchange correlation approximation (GGA) was employed in the form of Perdew, Burke and Ernzerhof [16] with a Hubbard correction (PBE+U) [17-19].
+Density Functional Theory (DFT) and post-DFT many-body perturbation theory techniques as implemented in Vienna ab initio Simulation Package (VASP) [9-14] was used to investigate the electronic and optical properties of bulk α -MnO2.
+In this implementation a Projector Augumented Wave method [11, 15] to describe the interactions between the core and the valence electrons.
+The Generalized Gradient exchange correlation approximation (GGA) in the form of Perdew, Burke and Ernzerhof [16] with a Hubbard correction (PBE+U) [17-19] was employed.
 The PBE+U approximation has been demonstrated to give a good description of electronic properties of manganese oxides.
 PBE+U calculations were carried out following the version of Dudarev et al. approach [20] as implemented in the VASP code [17-19].
 We applied the U on the 3d states of Mn atoms.
 We used several U values until we obtained band gap values that were in good agreement with the experimental values.
-A Hubbard parameter U = 2.4 eVwas adopted in this study.
+A Hubbard parameter U = 2.4 eV was adopted in this study.
 The GW type of pseudopotentials supplied through VASP (v.52) were adopted in our calculations.
 A plane wave basis set with kinetic energy cut-off of 300 eV was employed.
-Brillouin zone integration was performed using an $8 \times 8 \times 2$ k-point grid centered on $\Gamma$ to ensure convergence of the Kohn-Sham eigenvalues.
+Brillouin zone integration was performed using an $8 \times 8 \times 2$ k-point grid centered on Γ to ensure convergence of the Kohn-Sham eigenvalues.
 Starting from the (PBE+U) eigenfunctions and eigenenergies, we calculated the quasiparticle energy correction by adopting the partially self consistent $scGW_0$ level of approximation [21, 22].
 In this approximation the wavefunctions and the quasi-particle energies are updated while the screened Coulomb interaction is kept at the DFT level of approximation.
 Four cycles were needed for convergence.
 To study the excitonic effects, optical properties were investigated within the BSE level of approximation.
 All the BSE calculations were performed by employing the Tamm-Dancoff approximation [23-25].
 In order to converge the optical excitations that lie in the low frequency regime, we considered the 24 highest valence bands and 24 lowest conduction bands.